 GET UP AND GO!
 HIKING: There are great scheduled hikes nearly every day of every tour.
 The hikes are of varying lengths and difficulty levels, but all have in common dramatic scenery and ‘larger than life’ Alaskan beauty.
-Alaska hikes traverse a variety of terrains and eco-systems, from rolling tundra hills, to glacial gorges and moraines, to mountain ridges, to lush forests, to alpine meadows, and more.
+Alaska hikes traverse a variety of terrains and ecosystems, from rolling tundra hills, to glacial gorges and moraines, to mountain ridges, to lush forests, to alpine meadows, and more.
 If there’s anything that characterizes Alaska hiking, it’s variety!
 And we are often able to offer more than one hiking option, so whether your goal is to climb every mountain in sight, simply to enjoy a more casual walk at your own pace, admiring the wildflowers, scenery, and wildlife, or something in between, you’ll find a hike to suit you.
 The scenery always looks better when you experience it on foot, and long after you’ve returned home, the thing that you’ll remember most about your Alaskan experience will be the beautiful hikes.

 INCLUDED ‘MULTI-SPORT’ ADVENTURE ACTIVITIES: While the hiking is great, you’ll also want to take advantage of the included and uniquely Alaskan adventure sport activities that are the real highlights of the tours.
-Sea kayaking to glaciers and/or close to wildlife, glacier trekking or ice climbing, whitewater rafting a raging Alaskan mountain river and lake canoeing are all included activities on many of our Camp & Cabin-based Multi-Sport / Hiking tours.
+Sea kayaking at glaciers and/or close to wildlife, glacier trekking or ice climbing, whitewater rafting a raging Alaskan mountain river and lake canoeing are all included activities on many of our Camp & Cabin-based Multi-Sport / Hiking tours.
 Fishing, wildlife and glacier cruises, scenic “flight-seeing” tours and other exciting activities are also optionally available on most tours.
 See our Activities Comparison Chart on our Alaska Tour Selector page for details.

 Never tried some of these before?
 Don’t worry, no previous experience is necessary; they’re fully guided, easier, and safer than they might seem, and a tremendous amount of fun.
 A Get Up and Go!
 Tours trip can be the perfect opportunity to safely try these exciting and fast-growing adventure activities for yourself.
 Your guide will organize the optional activities for you, and, if not already included in the tour price, they are payable locally.
 Credit cards are accepted.

 NATURAL HISTORY INFORMATION: All Get Up and Go! tours feature daily activity briefings and “set the scene” commentary from your guides on the human and natural history of places we visit.
 This friendly, casually presented commentary helps to bring the people, places, land forms, flora and fauna alive for our clients, and is one of the things that really distinguishes our tours.
 If you’ve been fortunate to have knowledgeable guides in the past then you know how much this can add to your overall experience.
 It’s even part of our motto: “Get Up and Go!
-Tours: Active, Informative, Fun!”
+Tours: Active, Informative, Fun!
+Alaska Adventures.”

 “Many thanks for a wonderful tour of Alaska.
 The scenery, hikes, and your expert knowledge have more than overcome my ‘fears’ of camping.” –Mick Thake, England